sesam/dotted/README.md

 ### Goals

  - Let users stay on their version as long as their session is open.
- - Let minor backend upgrades and important bugfixes to happen silently
+ - Allow minor backend upgrades and important bugfixes to happen silently
  - Let the user upgrade voluntarily
  - All new sessions get the newest deployed code
  - Keep things very cacheable